-Over the long run, real estate relies more on steady income and less on value gains to drive total return.
-In 2012, income return outpaced appreciation, except in the apartment sector, suggesting that performance is approaching a period of relative sustainability.
+Over the long run, real estate relies more on steady income than on value gains to drive total return.
+Over the trailing twelve months, income return outpaced appreciation return in all property sectors except retail, suggesting that performance is approaching a period of sustainability.

-Transaction volume for all commercial real estate is 15% above the 10-year annual average of \$230 billion, according to Real Capital Analytics.
+Trailing one-year transaction volume for all commercial real estate is 23% above the ten-year annual average, according to Real Capital Analytics.

-The NPI total return increased for the tenth consecutive quarter, reflecting a trailing one-year return of 11%.
-Average transactional cap rates, as measured by NCREIF, also continued to compress.
+The NPI total return increased for the 14th consecutive quarter, reflecting a trailing one-year return of 11%.
+Average transactional cap rates, as measured by the NPI, were generally in-line with 2012 transactional cap rates and 15 basis points below 2011 cap rates.